joeycastillo/gossamer/README.md

-Gossamer: a very lightweight app framework for SAMD and SAML chips
+gossamer: a very lightweight app framework for SAMD and SAML chips
 ==================================================================

 > gos·sa·mer noun